 The College, in partnership with the National Police Chiefs Council (NPCC), has been awarded a grant through the Home Office Police Transformation Fund to undertake a programme of work to use and develop the evidence base on vulnerability and violent crime.
 Areas of interest for the programme include knife crime, gangs, county lines, criminal exploitation of young people, and child sexual abuse/ exploitation.
-The programme will have a particular focus on children and young people and is funded until March 2020.
-A Vulnerability Coordination Centre (VCC), hosted by the NPCC, has been created and is working with force violence and public protection (VPP) leads to identify current interventions and approaches to vulnerability and violent crime across forces in England and Wales.
-A minimum of ten of the most promising interventions identified by the VCC and key stakeholders will then be tested through independent evaluations to build the evidence base around what works to tackle vulnerability and violent crime.
+The programme will have a particular focus on children and young people and is funded until March 2020.The Vulnerability Knowledge and Practice Programme (VKPP), hosted by the NPCC, has been created and is working with force violence and public protection (VPP) leads to identify current interventions and approaches to vulnerability and violent crime across forces in England and Wales.
+A minimum of ten of the most promising interventions identified by the VKPP and key stakeholders will then be tested through independent evaluations to build the evidence base around what works to tackle vulnerability and violent crime.
 The Knowledge Research and Practice Unit (KRP) at the College will manage the specification and procurement of these evaluations.

 Academics can get involved in the programme either as advisors or independent evaluators.
 Advisors will work across a number of evaluations to identify challenges and notable practice, reporting to the programme board and working closely with the College Lead and Programme Manager to monitor and support the delivery of the programme.
 Initial expressions of interest in these roles can be made to email@example.com Academics interested in undertaking independent evaluations are encouraged to register on the Crown Commercial Services (CCS) Research Marketplace in preparation for the tender of evaluations in late 2018.
-Details can be found here.
-We anticipate advertising opportunities in October/ November 2018 and awarding contracts for this work in December 2018.Contact detailsPlease direct any questions to firstname.lastname@example.org
+Details can be found here: https://supplierregistration.cabinetoffice.gov.uk/sr. We anticipate advertising opportunities in November 2018 and awarding contracts for this work in January 2019.Contact details: Please direct any questions to firstname.lastname@example.org